Ed94/refactor/Readme.md

 There is no semantic awareness this is truely just a simple find and replace, but with some filters specifiable, and
 words/namespaces only being restricted to the rules for C/C++ identifiers (alphanumeric or underscores only)

-The main benefit for using this over alts is its problably more ergonomic and performant for large refactors on libraries that
-you may want to have automated in a script.
+The main benefit for using this over alts is its problably more ergonomic and performant for large refactors on libraries you may want to have automated in a script.

 There are other programs more robust for doing that sort of thing but I was not able to find something this simple.